Sep 12 2007

 It's also been said that Japanese people often are reluctant to sit next to foreigners on trains.
 Honestly, I can't remember that ever happening to me, probably because like everyone else I don't take a special interest in the people around me.
 Tourists have a way of looking around that makes Japanese uneasy, as if you might talk to them or ask them a question in English.
 To be honest, I avoid those types too.
 You just never know if they're going to be crazy, smelly, embarrassing or annoying.

-7 Responses to “Nonstop Rain & Thoughts on Commuting”
+7 thoughts to “Nonstop Rain & Thoughts on Commuting”

 P.S.
 Hello, I know your father